 I was warmly welcomed by an elder man near the entrance.
 He accompanied me for a short walk while we were having a friendly chat.
 He drove me into the park by an old bus.
 I finally arrived at my destination: the Caversham Wildlife Park, a park owned by a local family.
 The entrance ticket is a one-time fee; once you set your foot inside, there were no other charges including taking photos.

 Here, you could basically watch all the adorable animals that represent different parts of Australia.
 And it wasn’t just a meet where you need to stand 100 metres apart from the cage — this is the place where the animals roamed free.
 You get to touch, pat, feed and cuddle them.
-There were wallabies and kangaroos leaping through the park, and flock of birds loitering around the air.
+There were wallabies and kangaroos leaping through the park, and flock of birds strolling around the air.
 There were wombats, possums, horses, reptiles, eagles and koalas.
 There were various shaded areas around the park, but were mostly an outdoor environment.
 Again, the universe and weather were on my side — it was bright sunny sky throughout that day.
 The interactive experience with the animals was the best I’ve ever had.
 It’s a must-visit place, and if you don’t believe me, you may check out the reviews.

 That’s it!
 I hope you enjoy my Western Australia travelogue series (read full series HERE).
 Hopefully some of the travel tips and places provided in the posts were informative and essential for your future travel plans.
 Have a wonderful trip and happy exploration fellow travellers!
 Till next time! 🙂

 - If you happen to be in WA somewhere between September to December, you get to experience whale-watching at AQWA.

 - At Sorrento Quay Boardwalk, there’s a vintage corner-lot shop that sells new books outside the shop at a very cheap price.
 I bought a wooden board with printed quotes and the Lord of The Rings box set books there!